-9 Monitoring
+8 Monitoring

-a) We will review the performance of the Funds and the underlying investment managers quarterly.
+We review the performance of the Funds and the underlying investment managers quarterly.
 This review will compare the return of each Fund and each component of its portfolio against the relevant index over the quarter.
 There will also be a Fund review, at least annually, against its peers as determined by the FANZ Investment Committee, with input from the Supervisor where appropriate.